SparkPost/support-docs/articles/user-guide/signals.md

 Signals provides a list of items needing attention and actions to take to improve any of the components that are negatively affecting your Health Score.
 By taking action to improve these items you'll see your Health Score, and therefore your deliverability and engagement, improve over time.

 ## Spam Trap Monitoring
-With visibility across multiple commercial and non-commercial spam trap networks, SparkPost Signals is a crucial resource for maintaining the health of your email.
+With visibility across multiple commercial and non-commercial spam trap networks for the broadest coverage in the industry, SparkPost Signals is a crucial resource for maintaining the health of your email.
 Spam Trap Monitoring reports the share over time of your total email volume that was sent to known spam traps for each given day.
 This indicator is important to take note of since an excessive rate of spam trap hits indicates poor list procurement and hygiene practices.
 You can view the spam trap hits as a raw number or a ratio over the number of injections for that day.

 _**Note:** Your sending must stay within acceptable thresholds to receive the Spam Trap report.
 If you fall outside of these limits, no data is shown to maintain the integrity of the spam traps._